numtide/system-manager/README.md

 ## Example: Creating files in the /etc folder

-Oftentimes when you're creating a system service, you need to create a configuration file in the /etc file that accompanies the service.
+Oftentimes, when you're creating a system service, you need to create a configuration file in the `/etc` directory that accompanies the service.
 System manager allows you to do that as well.

 As before, start with the following `flake.nix`: